brendan-ward/geofeather/README.md

 ## Indexes

 Right now, indexes are not supported in `feather` files.
 In order to get around this, simply reset your index before calling `to_geofeather`.

+## Changes

+### 0.2.0 (in progress)

+-   allow reading a subset of columns from a feather file
+-   store geometry in 'geometry' column instead of 'wkb' column (simplification to avoid renaming columns)

+### 0.1.0

+-   Initial release

+## Credits

+Everything that makes this fast is due to the hard work of contributors to `pyarrow`, `geopandas`, and `shapely`.